 The ECQ does not manage all election related complaints.
-Please review Fact sheet 7 -Offences relating to electoral advertising for more details about how complaints are handled.
+Please review Fact sheet 7 - Offences relating to electoral advertising for more details about how complaints are handled.

-Fact sheet 6 - Offences and penalties for candidates

-Fact sheet 7 - Offences related to electoral advertising

-Fact sheet 12 - Definition of electoral expenditure
+Fact sheet 5 - How-to-vote cards Fact sheet 6 - Offences and penalties for candidates Fact sheet 7 - Offences related to electoral advertising Fact sheet 10 - Definition of gifts and loans Fact sheet 12 - Definition of electoral expenditure